 Ascending Pathway to the Brain

-Descending Pathway to the Brain
+Descending Pathway from the Brain

 Embryology